travis-ci/docs-travis-ci-com/user/triggering-builds.md

 ## Requests triggered with API and webhooks

-Due to a way we use tokens for webhooks authentication, a token needs to be passed manually as a param for webhooks to work properly.
-An example request with token passed as a param would look like:
+Due to how we use tokens for webhook authentication, you need to explicitly pass an API token as a parameter to the API for webhooks to work properly.

+An example request with token passed as a parameter:

 ```json
 "request": {